pastas/pastas/pastas2.md

 ml.add_stressmodel(sm)
 ```

-The affected pastas objects are listed below, each of these classes now expects the
+The affected Pastas objects are listed below.
+Each of these classes now expects the
 model as the first argument:

 - Stress models (`StressModel`, `RechargeModel`, `WellModel`, `TarsoModel`, `StepTrend`, etc.)